 Mary Shelley Presents Issue #1

-As we come upon the 200th anniversary of Frankenstein, we decided to use Mary Shelley to introduce the horror stories written by her contemporaries.
+As we came upon the 200th anniversary of Frankenstein, we decided to use Mary Shelley to introduce the horror stories written by her contemporaries.
 As she says in our first issue:

 “That night I dreamed of The Creature, pieced together from corpses, revived … and unloved.
 His tragedy has granted me immortality.
 Other women writers of my time have not been as lucky.
 Famous once, their ghostly stories now gather dust.”